blood island

 Часто задаваемые вопросы

-What is the blood island?
+What is the significance of blood islands in hematopoiesis?

 Связанные структуры